NPD-Admin/Non-Parisan-Delaware-Documents/Bylaws.md

   <h2><li>MEMBERSHIP</li></h2>
   <ol type="a">
-    <li>The initial membership of Non-Partisan Delaware shall be the registered Treasurer of Non-Partisan Delaware’s political committee (CFID: 03004601) on the date these bylaws are ratified, as well as those individuals voting in favor of ratification.
-This section shall be automatically removed upon completion.</li>
     <li>The founding members’ names shall be preserved from the minutes of the meeting where these bylaws are adopted.</li>
     <li>The Governing Board of Non-Partisan Delaware established in §4 may approve additional memberships or revoke existing ones by a majority vote.
 This is the full extent of the due process required for the revocation of membership.</li>
     <li>Members must align their party registrations with any requirements set forth by a 2/3rds vote of the Governing Board within 14 days of the vote or forfeit their membership.</li>